ppone/docs/guides/subscription-billing.md

 ### Subscription Addons

 Subscription addons are meant to give you pricing flexibility on top of the base plan amount.
-Add-ons save you from creating a large number of plans for every possible combination of products/services that a customer could subscribe to.
+Addons save you from creating a large number of plans for every possible combination of products/services that a customer could subscribe to.
 An addon is simply the application of a catalog item to a subscription.

 You can setup and manage catalog items in *Settings* > *Catalog*.

 ### Subscription Invoices

 A subscription will generate an invoice each billing cycle for the amount owed in that billing cycle.
-The invoice contains line items for the plan and any add-ons.
+The invoice contains line items for the plan and any addons.

 #### AutoPay